Guidelines for Authors

 Manuscripts submitted for publication, whether articles or books, are subject to outside peer review, and are often accepted only on condition of revisions by the author, subject to further review after revision.
 Authors are not remunerated for their books or articles.

 The ANS considers book proposals on the topics of coins, currency, medals, and related objects of all periods and cultures.
 If you are interested in submitting a proposal please follow the guidelines, and then email your proposal to Andrew Reinhard.
-Do not send in a complete manuscript unless you have been asked to do so by the Director of Publications.
+Do not send a complete manuscript unless you have been asked to do so by the Director of Publications.

 American Journal of Numismatics